lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

   component's shadow DOM, so it's harder for global scripts to accidentally break your component.
 * Style scoping.
 You can write encapsulated styles for your shadow DOM that don't affect the rest of the DOM tree.
 * Composition.
-The component's shadow DOM (managed by the component) is separate from the component's children.
-You can choose how children are rendered in your component DOM.
+The component's shadow DOM or internal DOM is separate from the component's children.
+You can choose how children are rendered in your component's internal DOM.
 Component users can add and remove children using standard DOM APIs without accidentally breaking anything in your shadow DOM.

 For more information on shadow DOM: